 Great new cafe run by friend and Syd coffee legend Junji with his master roaster partner Ben.
-Doesn’t get tastier than what these guys pump out from their roaster and their machine.
+Doesn’t get tastier than what these guys pump out from their roaster and their machine (inside the cafe) Grub is yum (kimchi toasties).
 Fit out is sick too, with a bit old/bit new thing going on.

 Sample Pro Shop, St Peters

-Now an oldboy of the speciality scene but still a goodie.
-If you’re in Marrickville (especially if you’re on PT ) a great hit.
+Now an oldboy of the speciality scene but still a goodie, I reckon.
+If meandering round Marrickville (especially if you’re on PT ) a trustworthy hit.

 If you’re on your way up the mountains and feigning a quality brew it’s worth the 5 min detour to go past this place.
 Also, Glenbrook is sick.
 Get a pie or something to boot

 South Coast, NSW